Parsley is an easy to grow herb from both cuttings and seeds and actually has a whole range of natural health benefits for us and our gardens.

 - Pop parsley stems in a jar of water.

-- Once you have an inch or so of root, transplant the stems into into a single pot for growing on or individual pots before transplanting into a herb garden or vegetable or flower beds.
+Once you have an inch or so of root, transplant the stems into into a single pot for growing on or individual pots before transplanting into a herb garden or vegetable or flower beds.

-- Remember to acclimatise the parsley plants – putting out during the day, bringing in at night – before transplanting outside.
+Remember to acclimatise the parsley plants - putting out during the day, bringing in at night - before transplanting outside.

-How To Grow Parsley Quickly From Seed
+Growing Parsley From Seed

-- If you can’t find parsley cuttings or want to grow a particular variety of parsley it it still possible grow parsley quickly from seed.
+If you can't find parsley cuttings or want to grow a particular variety of parsley it it still possible grow parsley quickly from seed.

 - Soak the seeds for a day or so in warm water before sowing.